-At the heart of the handlers is the monad they run in, namely a newtype Handler around ExceptT ServantErr IO (haddock documentation for ExceptT).
+At the heart of the handlers is the monad they run in, namely ExceptT ServantErr IO (haddock documentation for ExceptT).
 One might wonder: why this monad?
 The answer is that it is the simplest monad with the following properties:

-- it lets us both return a successful result (using return) or "fail" with a descriptive error (using throwError); - it lets us perform IO, which is absolutely vital since most webservices exist as interfaces to databases that we interact with in TO.
+- it lets us both return a successful result (using return) or "fail" with a descriptive error (using throwError); - it lets us perform IO, which is absolutely vital since most webservices exist as interfaces to databases that we interact with in IO.